-- no exercise of outstanding options after September 30, 2020; and - no exercise of the underwriters' option to purchase additional shares of our common stock.
+- no issuance of non-voting common stock in this offering; - no exercise of outstanding options after September 30, 2020; and - no exercise of the underwriters' option to purchase additional shares of our common stock.

-The 291,666 shares of common stock offered hereby purchased by existing stockholders that hold shares of our non-voting common stock will initially be issued in the form of non-voting common stock that will be convertible into an equivalent number of shares of our voting common stock.
+To the extent shares of common stock offered hereby are purchased by existing stockholders that hold shares of our non-voting common stock, such shares may initially be issued in the form of non-voting common stock that will be convertible into an equivalent number of shares of our voting common stock.
 The public offering price of and underwriting discount on such shares of non-voting common stock will be identical to the shares of voting common stock otherwise offered hereby.
 Unless otherwise indicated or as the context otherwise requires, references to common stock being offered hereby include the shares of voting common stock into which shares of our non-voting common stock purchased in this offering are convertible.